d-ries/linux-essentials/04_filesandfolders/01_course.md

 ![DirectoryHierarchy](../images/04/DirectoryHierarchy.png)

 ?> <i class="fa-solid fa-circle-info"></i> Remember the prompt which contained an active path?
 The `~` sign was an abbreviation for the folder `/home/student`.
 This is called the _homefolder_.
 Every user on the operating system will get their own _homefolder_ in the folder `/home` just like in Windows, where every user has his own folder under `C:\Users`.
-This user has all permissions (read, write, execute) in his own homefolder.
+A user has all permissions (read, write, execute) in his own homefolder.
 Outside of that folder he often only has _read_ permissions.

 ### Change working directory (cd)
 You can change the current working directory with the `cd` command (change directory):